 - Our Time Machine Is Different: Any Windows 95 computer can travel through time with the right program.

-- Paper-Thin Disguise: To hide his identity while using 12padams' "Web Chat 1999", The Hidden Hacker adopts the name of "The Known Checker", although he reverts to his original name as soon as he finds the protagonist.
-He gets caught.
+- Paper-Thin Disguise: To hide their identity while using 12padams' "Web Chat 1999", The Hidden Hacker adopts the name of "The Known Checker", although they revert to their original name as soon as they find the protagonist.
+They get caught.

 - Puzzle Game: Subverted.
-The first level comes across as one, although the puzzles are ridiculous, but once you befriend 12padams, he pretty much does everything for you and you just have to read him and the Hidden Hacker talk for a while, then time travel to the next level.
+The first level comes across as a puzzle game of sorts, but once you befriend 12padams, he pretty much does everything for you and you just have to read him and the Hidden Hacker talk for a while, then time travel to the next level.

-- Read the Fine Print: The agreement in the installers for any of 12padams' programs seems a bit over-the-top (although the installers don't actually check to see if you agreed):By Installing this software you agree that you will not try to try to reverse enjineer it in anyway or take it as your own work.You agree that you will not try to spread this software or and of its components to other companys without rightful permission from the owner.You agree that if you bought this program that you own it and that nobody else is allowed to use it on your computer or on there computer.You understand that trying to upload this software online or any other forms of spreading this software will resalt in the FBI coming into your home and killing you with knifes.You agree that taking a picture of this software and sending it to someone will cause you to get 15 years in jail for software exposing.You agree that if you tell someone else about this softwares features that you will wake up dead in the morning because the owner would have killed you in your sleep.You know that Using this software will alert the maker of it and then cause him to monitor every moment of your life after you install this software.You agree to all of the above and will not commit any of the crimes otherwise you will got to hell
+- Read the Fine Print: 12padams' EULA is satirically onerous, and poorly spelled.
+You don't actually need to agree to it.By Installing this software you agree that you will not try to try to reverse enjineer it in anyway or take it as your own work.You agree that you will not try to spread this software or and of its components to other companys without rightful permission from the owner.You agree that if you bought this program that you own it and that nobody else is allowed to use it on your computer or on there computer.You understand that trying to upload this software online or any other forms of spreading this software will resalt in the FBI coming into your home and killing you with knifes.You agree that taking a picture of this software and sending it to someone will cause you to get 15 years in jail for software exposing.You agree that if you tell someone else about this softwares features that you will wake up dead in the morning because the owner would have killed you in your sleep.You know that Using this software will alert the maker of it and then cause him to monitor every moment of your life after you install this software.You agree to all of the above and will not commit any of the crimes otherwise you will got to hell

 - Right Under Their Noses: The Hidden Hacker tries this, waiting for the protagonist with the ridiculous fake name "The Known Checker" in 12padams' own "Web Chat 1999".
-He gets caught pretty quickly.
+They get caught pretty quickly.